 CUR 498.
 DIRECTED TEACHING INTERNSHIP.
-Full-time teaching under the supervision of a clinical faculty member in the P-12 setting.
-Candidates in directed teaching internship will teach in their respective assigned schools for the full length of a P-12 semester.
-Prerequisite/Corequisite: Admission to internship.
-Fulfills the capstone experience requirement.
-9
+Internship consists of full-time teaching under the supervision of a clinical faculty member in the P-12 setting.
+Candidates in directed teaching internship will complete varied and increasingly complex teaching assignments across the course of the semester.
+Prerequisite/corequisite: Admission to internship.
+9 (F,S)